rscode999/stepperfx/README.md

 ## Project Structure
 FXML files are stored in `src/resources/views`.
 Each FXML file represents the layout of one of the app's screens.
+The directory also contains CSS stylesheets: `login-styles.css`, for the login and login rejection screens, and `main-styles.css`, for all other screens (and dialogs).

 Java source code is inside the `src/java/stepperfx` package.
 - The main class is called `MainApplication`.
 To export the app as a JAR, select `Launcher` as the main class.
-- `StepperFields` contains the shared state of the application.
-The class contains constants, encapsulated variables, and a shared Service for mulththeaded operations.

 - The `controllers` package contains the GUI controllers.
 Each controller class is responsible for one screen.
-Also inside the package is the `Dialogs` class, which contains static methods for displaying popup windows.

-- The `screen_management` package contains the `IntegratedController`, the base class for GUI controllers.
+- The `integration` package contains 4 classes:
+  - `IntegratedController`, the base class for GUI controllers.
+It allows controllers to change the screen and access shared variables.
-The package also contains `ScreenManager`, which controllers use to change the screen.
+  - `ScreenManager`, which controllers use to change the screen.
+  - `StepperFields`, containing the shared state of the application.
+The class contains constants, encapsulated variables, and a shared Service for multithreaded operations.
+  - `StyledDialogs`, with static methods to show dialogs.
+It takes its styles from the `dialog` style class inside `resources/views/main-styles.css`.

 - The `threading` package contains worker thread classes, which the app uses to process inputs.
-A `ProcessService`, stored in a `StepperFields` instance, deploys a `ProcessTask`, which in turn deploys `ProcessSubtaskDiacritics` and `ProcessSubtaskMain` instances.
-The final result is retrieved by the `ResultsController`.
-To get the result, the controller uses a value property listener set on the app's `ProcessService`.
+  - `ProcessService`, where an instance is stored in a `StepperFields` instance, deploys a `ProcessTask`.
+  - `ProcessTask` processes the input given to it by a `ProcessService`.
+To help it process input, a Task assigns work to `ProcessSubtaskDiacritics` and `ProcessSubtaskMain` instances.
+  - `ProcessSubtaskDiacritics` and `ProcessSubtaskMain` parse a small piece of their given inputs.

 ## Final Notes